jey/alchemist/README.md

 make # will both build and run the test suite
 ```

-# Installation instructions (for running locally on MacOS 10.12)
+# Installation instructions (for running locally on MacOS 10.12) (NEED TO BE UPDATED: adapt the setup/cori-bootstrap.sh script)

 ## Install some prereqs
 Assuming that the XCode command line tools, Homebrew, and Spark have been installed: